 “If I’m traveling or looking for a quick lunch, sometimes it’s just too convenient,” he says.

-He does recommend eating whole fruits instead; that should help people avoid listeria, a bacteria that can cause gastrointestinal and nervous system issues.
+He does recommend eating whole fruits instead; that should help people avoid Listeria, a bacterium that can cause gastrointestinal and nervous system issues.

 3. Ready for a healthy breakfast?
 Well…sorry in advance.